Uterine balloon tamponade: Ellavi

 The Ellavi balloon is a medical device developed by PATH and Sinapi biomedical It was also designed to be used in low-resource settings, and features a supply bag that provides vertical filling pressure of the balloon.
-The Ellavi UBT is free flow pressure controlled uterine balloon that allows intra-uterine balloon pressure control by adjusting the height of the supply bag and allows water to be expelled from the balloon when the uterus contracts.
+The Ellavi UBT is free flow pressure controlled uterine balloon that allows intrauterine balloon pressure control by adjusting the height of the supply bag and allows water to be expelled from the balloon when the uterus contracts.
 Two case series were conducted to assess feasibility and acceptance of physicians and midwives using the Ellavi UBT.

 Global usage

 Postpartum hemorrhage is the leading cause of maternal mortality worldwide In low-resource settings, timely access to surgical facilities may be limited by transport time to tertiary care.
 Uterine balloon tamponade provides a necessary option to tamponade bleeding while transport occurs to higher levels of care.
 In addition, UBT can treat severe postpartum hemorrhage and avoid the need for surgical intervention entirely.
-The ESM-UBT, developed by the Vayu Global Health Foundation, has been shown to be a cost-effective and clinically-effective means of treating refractory postpartum hemorrhage in low-resource settings.
+The ESM-UBT, developed by the Vayu Global Health Foundation, has been shown to be a cost-effective and clinically effective means of treating refractory postpartum hemorrhage in low-resource settings.